-- FDP_ITC.1.1/PP The TSF shall enforce the Prepersonalisation access control and Patch and Locks loading access control when importing user data, controlled under the SFP, from outside of the TOE. - FDP_ITC.1.2/PP The TSF shall ignore any security attributes associated with the user data when imported from outside the TOE. - FDP_ITC.1.3/PP The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TOE: none.
+- FDP_ITC.1.1/PP The TSF shall enforce the Prepersonalisation access control and Patch and Locks loading access control when importing user data, controlled under the SFP, from outside of the TOE. - FDP_ITC.1.2/PP The TSF shall ignore any security attributes associated with the user data when imported from outside the TOE. - FDP_ITC.1.3/PP The TSF shall enforce the following rules when importing user data controlled under the SFP fr"m outside th" TOE: none.